-- The customer dials any number (e.g. 12065551234) from his home phone. - The local telco sends this call to your system with a special 5061999 prefix (so, for example, the CLD is 506199912065551234); alternatively this special prefix can be added in the Translation Rule field of the particular connection or even dialed by the customer (this depends upon the agreement between the local telco and your company). - The call is routed to the Media Server. - The Media Server starts the One-stage calling application. - The application strips the 5061999 prefix from the CLD and sends an authorization request to PortaBilling. - PortaBilling® performs the authentication by ANI, checks whether the customer is allowed to call this particular destination and the length of the maximum allowed call duration, and sends back a reply. - IVR announces the maximum allowed call duration (if enabled). - The application sends the call to the Switching Server (the CLD is 12065551234). - The Switching Server routes the call according to the system routing plan.
+- The customer dials any number (e.g. 12065551234) from his home phone. - The local telco sends this call to your system with a special 5061999 prefix (so, for example, the CLD is 506199912065551234); alternatively this special prefix can be added in the Translation Rule field of the particular connection or even dialed by the customer (this depends upon the agreement between the local telco and your company). - The call is routed to the Media Server. - The Media Server starts the One-stage calling application. - The application strips the 5061999 prefix from the CLD and sends an authorization request to PortaBilling®. - PortaBilling® performs the authentication by ANI, checks whether the customer is allowed to call this particular destination and the length of the maximum allowed call duration, and sends back a reply. - IVR announces the maximum allowed call duration (if enabled). - The application sends the call to the SIPProxy (the CLD is 12065551234). - The SIPProxy routes the call according to the system routing plan.

 Field Description ANI If ANI authentication is turned on, the voice application Translation will attempt to authenticate the customer's phone Rule number (so he does not have to enter a PIN).
 Unfortunately, caller identification (ANI or CLI number) is usually delivered in the "local" format, without the country code, etc., e.g. "021234567."
 In this case, you need to translate the number into a unified format so it will match the ID of the billing account.
 The recommended format is a non-numeric prefix followed by an E164 number.
 For example, assuming that the country code is 44, we can apply ANI Translation Rule s/^0/ani44/ to obtain "ani4421234567" as the authorization ID.
 This allows you to manage numbers from different countries (so they will not overlap) and the "ANI" prefix will ensure that these accounts are not confused with the actual phone numbers provisioned for on IP phones.
-Languages This option allows the user to select the language(s) to be used for voice prompts.
-Click the Wizard icon to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
+Languages This option allows the user to select the language(s) to be used for voice prompts. be used for voice prompts.
+Click the Wincerd icon to enough the language Click the Wizard icon to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
 Conf If this check box is selected, the language list defined on Language this page has a higher preference than the account's List is preferred language.
-Preferred preferred language.
-TVD 1 1 Brand IVR prompts can be customized per access number.
+Preferred Brand IVR prompts can be customized per access number.
 Prompts Specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.
 Otherwise, it will use default files.
-For example, put customized English prompts under the directory /porta_var/psmsc/custom-files/prompts/brands/my_company/en and specify "my_company" in this field.
+For example, put quotomized English promote up los the For example, put customized English prompts under the directory /porta_var/psmsc/custom-files/prompts/brands/my_company/en and specify "my_company" in this field.
 Play If this option is enabled, the IVR will play the welcome Welcome message to a user once he reaches an access number.
-Message The same of the sa Announce When user inputs the destination, IVR announces the Time maximum call duration allowed to this destination and IIIIC then connects the call. then connects the call.
+Message incosage to a user once ne reaches an access number.
+Announce When user inputs the destination, IVR announces the Time maximum call duration allowed to this destination and then connects the call.